oyname/oyname.github.io/api/06_advanced/addon_ref.md

 - it lives in `addons/<name>/`
 - it has its own `CMakeLists.txt`
 - it builds as a dedicated target
+- its CMake target exports `${CMAKE_SOURCE_DIR}` as a PUBLIC include
 - it exposes a clear public API
-- it has a documented registration path
+- it has a documented registration path (IEngineAddon, backend registrar, or feature factory)
 - it does not require core-private hacks
+- `engine_core` does not list it in its own `target_link_libraries`
 - app targets explicitly link it when they use it
 - its ownership and lifecycle are clear

-If any of these are missing, the module is not finished.
+- `Unregister()` undoes everything `Register()` did, in reverse order

 ---

 ## Recommended Extension Workflow

-When creating a new AddOn, follow this order:
+When creating a new AddOn:

-1. define the AddOn category
+1. Define the AddOn category (backend / feature / utility / lifecycle).
-2. define the public API surface
+2. Define the public API surface — prefer narrow headers.
-3. create the AddOn build target
+3. Create the AddOn build target with correct include directories.
-4. implement registration
+4. Implement the combined entry point (`RegisterXxxAddon` / `UnregisterXxxAddon`) if the AddOn touches components or serialization.
+5. Implement `IEngineAddon` adapter calling the entry point and/or feature factory.
-5. integrate it into the root build
+6. Integrate into the root build via `add_subdirectory`.
+7. Add the AddOn to `engine_addon_adapters` if it should be part of the standard engine stack.
-6. link it explicitly from example or app targets
+8. Link explicitly from example or app targets.
-7. verify that no core code now depends on AddOn-private details
+9. Verify that no core code now depends on AddOn-private details.

 ---